Large-order perturbation theory of linear eigenvalue problems: Example 3: Simplified Rossby waves

-Comparing powers of $X+1$ with the early terms gives $\gamma = -1$, so that \beq \psi_n \sim \frac{\Lambda \Gamma(n-1)}{X (1-X^2)^{n-1}}. \eeq Here we see a curious feature of this example---the late term behaviour $\psi_n$ was driven by a singularity at $X=-1$, but the singulant vanishes also at $X=+1$.
+For there to be no singularity at $X=0$ we require $\la_1=1$, in agreement with \S\ref{rossby:inner}.
+The boundary condition $\psi_1(0) = 0$ (more properly a matching condition with the inner region) gives $B_1=0$.
+In general \beq \sdd{\psi_{n-1}}{X} - 2 X \fdd{\psi_n}{X} + \frac{ \psi_{n-1}}{1+X} = \sum_{k=1}^n \la_k \psi_{n-k}. \eeq As usual, there are two types of divergence: a factorial/power from repeated differentiation of the singularity $\log(1+X)$ in $\psi_1$, and a factorial/constant from $\la_n$.
+For the first, we use the usual ansatz to give \beq \psi_n \sim \frac{\Lambda \Gamma(n-1)}{X (1-X^2)^{n-1}}. \eeq Here we see a curious feature of this example---the late term behaviour $\psi_n$ was driven by a singularity at $X=-1$, but the singulant vanishes also at $X=+1$.
 Whereas in the anharmonic oscillator problem of \S\ref{ex3} both singularities $X = \pm \ii$ were present in the early terms, here only $X=-1$ is present in the early terms.
 The resolution of this apparent paradox, as described in \cite{Shelton}, is a higher-order Stokes line which turns off the contribution \eqref{ex4part1} in a region enclosing $X=1$.
 We will return to this point later when matching with an inner region near $X=0$.

 The other part of $\psi_n$ satisfies $\psi_n \sim Q \la_n$ where

 giving

 As usual, the presence of a logarithm means we need to modify the large $n$ ansatz to essentially allow $C$ to depend on $\log n$.
 Putting both parts of $\psi_n$ together we have \beq \psi_n \sim \frac{\Lambda \Gamma(n-1)}{X (1-X^2)^{n-1}}+ \left(-\frac{1}{2} \log X + C_0 \log n + C_1\right)\la_n. \eeq The next step is to determine the constant $\Lambda$, by matching with an inner region near the singularity at $X=-1$.